Online Only Rate Restrictions

 - Students who have already taken classes with Davis College before (at any location or online) are not eligible for this rate.

-- Any student who switches from online to on campus will no longer be eligible for the online only rate if he/she switches back to online only.
+- Any student who switches from online to on campus during Fall or Spring semesters will no longer be eligible for the online only rate if he/she switches back to online only.

 - LAUNCH!
 Dual Enrollment students may qualify for this rate once they matriculate as a regular college student.